Frequently Asked Questions

 A. We have a list of criteria the child and family have to meet.
 Some examples follow.
 We conduct a full assessment, and then their case is considered carefully before help is given.

-The child has to be referred to us by another charity, by a nun, a priest or a neighbor of the child and has to provide a letter from a local government authority proving that they are poor.
+The child has to be referred to us.
+In the past they were referred to us by another charity, by a nun, a priest or a neighbor of the child. these day smost are referred to us by our government partner organizations.
+The family also have to provide a letter from a local government authority proving that they are poor.
 Children who are given priority are either orphans, come from single parent families or have a disabled or ill parent.
 They always come from a family who is struggling to make ends meet.
-They have to live in Quang Nam province or Da Nang City, these being the areas we have permission to work in.
+They have to live in Quang Nam province, this being the area we have permission to work in at present.

 Q. How much does CEF plan to grow?

-A. We only plan on growing a little each academic year.
-We wish to stay small to maintain a close relationship with our children and families and provide them with the best support we can.
+A. Over the last few years we planned on staying around the same size each year.
+We wish to stay small enough to maintain a close relationship with our children and families and provide them with the best support we can.

 Q. How much do the poorest Vietnamese earn?

 A. Their incomes vary dramatically.
 Some earn nothing, others use the food they grow to barter for what they need.
-Incomes vary from $15 to $400 a month.
-Higher incomes are from seasonally employment leaving families with little to no income for many months of the year.
+Incomes vary from nothing with come with just $15, where others are earning much more, around $400 a month.
+Higher incomes are from seasonal employment leaving families with little to no income for many months of the year.

 Q. What is the income of the families you help?